 Can you search YouTube comments?

-Not natively.
+No, not in YouTube itself.
 There is no search box above the comment section on any YouTube video, on desktop or in the mobile app.
-YouTube's own help documentation covers sorting comments by top or newest, and covers moderation tools for channel owners, but it does not offer a reader-facing comment search.
+YouTube's own help pages cover sorting comments by top or newest.
+They cover moderation tools for channel owners.
+They offer no reader-facing comment search.

-We pulled that first page on 9 July 2026, for a query with roughly 5,400 US searches a month.
-Of the nine organic results, five were single-video utilities or browser extensions, two were forum threads asking for the feature, one was a YouTube video about it, and one was YouTube's own help page explaining how to sort and moderate comments.
+We pulled that first page on 9 July 2026.
+The query draws about 5,400 US searches a month.
+Nine organic results.
+Five were single-video utilities or browser extensions.
+Two were forum threads asking for the feature.
+One was a YouTube video about it.
+The last was YouTube's own help page on sorting and moderating comments.
 Not one result searched comments across a channel.
 There was no featured snippet and no AI Overview.

 How do you search comments on one video with Ctrl+F?

-Open the video, scroll down until the comments load, then press Ctrl + F (Cmd + F on a Mac) and type your keyword.
+Open the video and scroll down until the comments load.
+Then press Ctrl + F (Cmd + F on a Mac) and type your keyword.

-This works, briefly.
-YouTube loads comments lazily, in batches, as you scroll.
-Ctrl+F only searches what the browser has already rendered, so on a video with thousands of comments you are searching whichever handful you happened to scroll past.
-To search them all you would have to scroll to the bottom of the entire comment section first, waiting for each batch to load, which on a popular video takes long enough that most people give up.
-It also cannot search replies that are still collapsed behind a "show more replies" button.
+This works for a moment.
+YouTube loads comments in batches as you scroll.
+Ctrl+F searches only what the browser has drawn.
+On a video with thousands of comments you search whichever handful you scrolled past.
+To search them all you must first scroll to the bottom of the whole comment section and wait for each batch to load.
+On a popular video that takes long enough that most people give up.
+It also skips replies that sit collapsed behind a "show more replies" button.

-Use it when: the video is small, or you only half-remember a comment you saw a minute ago.
+Use it when the video is small, or when you half-remember a comment you saw a minute ago.

 Which extensions and tools search YouTube comments?